the-turing-way/the-turing-way/workshops/book-dash/book-dash-feb20-report.md

 * Adina Wagner restructured the version control chapter by extending it with a section on data version control and a personal impact story ([issue #856](https://github.com/alan-turing-institute/the-turing-way/issues/856), [PR #859](https://github.com/alan-turing-institute/the-turing-way/pull/859)).
 She also created an issue on extending the "reproducible research with Make" ([issue #854](https://github.com/alan-turing-institute/the-turing-way/issues/854)) which she fixed by adding new demonstrations to the chapter ([PR #915](https://github.com/alan-turing-institute/the-turing-way/pull/915)).
 * Louise Bowler worked on a case study on reproducible environment ([PR #864](https://github.com/alan-turing-institute/the-turing-way/pull/864)) that was reviewed by Nathan Begbie!

-### Bots and resources for creating a welcoming learning and contribution experiences
+### Bots and resources for positive learning and contributing experiences
 * Louise also started to work on at all-contributors bot to make sure all _The Turing Way_ community members are acknowledged appropriately.
 * Nathan Begbie started to work on a "celebrate-o-bot" for first-time contributors.
 He also reviewed the [PR #864](https://github.com/alan-turing-institute/the-turing-way/pull/864) and [PR #857](https://github.com/alan-turing-institute/the-turing-way/pull/857).
 * Heidi also opened an issue to add content of file-naming for new learners ([issue #886](https://github.com/alan-turing-institute/the-turing-way/issues/886), [#PR 904](https://github.com/alan-turing-institute/the-turing-way/pull/904)) few issues for first time contributors.